hrahul2605/webrtc-example/README.md

 # webrtc-example

-This is just an example usage of the WenRTC API.
+This is just an example usage of the WebRTC API.

 Public STUN servers used